alkis04/headerc/README.md

 # Headerc
-A simple python script to automatically create a header file from a c file
+A simple python script to automatically create a header file from a c file.

 ## Usage
-headerc.py filename.c
+headerc filename.c

 ## Arguments
 * -r : rewrite header file